Dom-888/Second-Milestone-Project/README.md

     - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) was used to test responsiveness and quickly debug code.
     - [HTML Validator](https://validator.w3.org/) was used to test the HTML code.
     - [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to test the CSS code.
-    - [JSHint analysis](https://jshint.com/) was used to test the JavaScript code.
+    - [JSHint](https://jshint.com/) was used to test the JavaScript code.
     - [Autoprefixer](https://autoprefixer.github.io/) was used to add prefixes in the CSS for cross-browser support.
     - [Figma](https://www.figma.com/) was used for wireframing
     - [Online Audio Converter](https://online-audio-converter.com/it/) was used for simple sounds manipulation.